spectrocloud/librarium/docs/docs-content/profiles/profile-customization.md

 tags: ["profiles", "cluster profiles", "app profiles", "system profiles"]
 ---

+## Pack Labels and Annotations

 Namespace labels and annotations are used to customize packs.
-The section below explains how to apply them in a pack YAML configuration.
+This section explains how to apply them in a pack YAML configuration.

-## Pack Labels and Annotations

 You can specify namespace labels and annotations to add-on packs, and packs for Container Storage Interfaces (CSI) and Container Network Interfaces (CNI) drivers.
 These labels and annotations are applied to the namespace the pack is